Kinesiology (EDKN)

 Restrictions: Undergraduate level students may not enroll.

-EDKN 5317 Research in Kinesiology
+EDKN 5317 Research Methods in Kinesiology

 Restrictions: Undergraduate level students may not enroll.